Forethoughts/forethoughts-datastudio/docs/index.rst

 Open source
 -----------

-Open data studio is an open sourc
+Open data studio is an open source project.
+You can easily see source code, understand how it work